Shelex/cypress-allure-plugin/README.md

 ## Screenshots

 Screenshots are attached automatically, for other type of content use `testAttachment` (for current test) or `attachment` (for current executable)

+## Cypress commands

+Commands are logged automatically as report steps

 ## Examples